CHRISTOPHER K. GRECA

 Additionally, he was asked and worked as a Senior Mentor for the Nominative Leader Course (NLC), which is part of the Army’s Leader Development Program located at the Army War College.
 Chris was also featured on the Army Leader Exchange (ALx) at Fort Leavenworth Kansas discussing Communication in a Multigenerational Environment, and he was the first retired Noncommissioned Officer to ever participate in the Leadership Forum.

-Chris holds a Bachelor of Science in Criminal Justice Administration with honors (4.0 GPA) from Park University and is currently working on his Master of Science in Organizational Leadership from Norwich University.
+Chris holds a Bachelor of Science in Criminal Justice Administration with honors (4.0 GPA) from Park University and a Master of Science in Organizational Leadership from Norwich University.

 Chris has been married to his wife Darena for over 30 years, and they have three boys.
 He currently resides outside Columbus, Georgia.